 Florence Nightingale is most famous as the founder of the modern nursing profession, but her work after the war as a public health reformer was at least as important, if not more so.
 Historians are gradually replacing the image of the slender young woman gliding among the hospital beds at Scutari, bringing care to dying men, with that of a plump, serious woman who, after she returned from the Crimea, spent years immersed in government blue books and hospital statistics.
 Less may be known about this later career, because her work as a reformer was mainly administrative and political.
 She wrote reports and letters, advised Parliament, the War Office, and the Colonial Office, and held meetings with politicians and civil servants, activities that are much harder to dramatize than nursing the wounded.

 Recently there has been a revival in Florence Nightingale studies.
-Two new biographies have appeared in the past three years, along with an annotated collection of Nightingale’s correspondence with Mother Superior Mary Clare Moore, with whom she worked in the Crimea.
-Further biographies are underway, and Dr. Lynn McDonald of the University of Guelph, Canada, has been gathering all of Nightingale’s writings, including correspondence, from archives around the world.
+Two new biographies have appeared in the past three years, along with an annotated collection of Nightingale’s correspondence with Mother Superior Mary Clare Moore, with whom she worked in the Crimea.1 Further biographies are underway, and Dr. Lynn McDonald of the University of Guelph, Canada, has been gathering all of Nightingale’s writings, including correspondence, from archives around the world.
 Her sixteen-volume abridged collection of Nightingale’s work will be published during the next five years.
-Since some of …
+Since some of this material…